luisdza/blood-pressure-plot/README.md

 1. Launch the app using RStudio or R, or use [Shinylive](https://shinylive.io/) to run it in your browser.
 2. Choose a CSV file to upload (optional) or use the sample data.
 3. Filter the data by selecting a date range.
-4. Customize the plot theme using the dropdown menu.
+4. Customise the plot theme using the dropdown menu.
 5. View the blood pressure plot and summary statistics in the main panel.

-## Plot Customization
+## Plot Customisation

-The app includes four customizable themes for the plot:
+The app includes four customisable themes for the plot:
 - **Classic**: A traditional, clean theme.
 - **Minimal**: A theme with minimal visual clutter.
 - **Light**: A light-colored theme for better readability.